hzeller/rpi-rgb-led-matrix/examples-api-use/README.md

 You might choose a different physical layout than the wiring provides.

+There is an option `--led-pixel-mapper` that allows you to choose between some re-mapping options, and also programmatic ways to do so.

+### Standard mappers

+#### U-mapper
 Say you have 4 displays with 32x32 and only a single output like with a Raspberry Pi 1 or the Adafruit HAT -- if we chain them, we get a display 32 pixel high, (4*32)=128 pixel long.
 If we arrange